The Sion Road project

 The ecology of road verges

 Before proposing any works on road verges such as our pilot project along Sion Road in Navan, we need to know what’s there.
-We hired BEC Consultants to carry out a species and habitat survey of these road verges in 2022.
+For this project, we commissioned ecologists from BEC Consultants to carry out a species and habitat survey of these road verges in 2022 and also invited Dr. Robbie Meehan to conduct a geological survey of the area.

 Road verges are often forgotten and seen as waste ground.
 Where people see messy shrubs and long untidy grasses, Wild About Navan see potential: a valuable green corridor and safe haven for local wildlife.
 Natural (not planted) wildflowers on road verges are known to be a particularly important food source for pollinators such as bees, butterflies and hoverflies.
 Verges can also provide places for them to nest and hibernate.